-- have a known history of hypersensitivity to oxaliplatin or to any of the excipients listed in section 6.5 List of Excipients. - are breast feeding. - have myelosuppression prior to starting first course, as evidenced by baseline neutrophils $<2x10^9/l$ and/or platelet count of $<100x10^9/l$ . - have a peripheral sensory neuropathy with functional impairment prior to first course. - have a severely impaired renal function (creatinine clearance less than 30 mL/min) (see section 5.2 Pharmacokinetic Properties).
+- have a known history of hypersensitivity to oxaliplatin or to any of the excipients listed in section 6.1. - are breast feeding. - have myelosuppression prior to starting first course, as evidenced by baseline neutrophils $<2x10^9/l$ and/or platelet count of $<100x10^9/l$. - have a peripheral sensory neuropathy with functional impairment prior to first course. - have a severely impaired renal function (creatinine clearance less than 30 ml/min) (see section 5.2).

-4.4 Special Warnings and Precautions for Use
+4.4 Special warnings and precautions for use

-Oxaliplatin should only be used in specialized departments of oncology and should be administered under the supervision of an experienced oncologist.
+Oxaliplatin should only be used in specialised departments of oncology and should be administered under the supervision of an experienced oncologist.